 What is the best room at the Bellagio?

 A Fountain View room is the defining Bellagio experience.
 The premium of $50–$100/night over city view rooms is worth it.
-The Spa Tower rooms offer newer finishes and are a good alternative.
+For the best room quality, the Spa Tower rooms are larger and more recently refreshed.
+For a special occasion, the Salone Suite offers a living room and upgraded bath with fountain views.

 How far is the Bellagio from the airport?